-Many of you are probably familiar with the panic or dread that can accompany the act of having an essay topic dropped in front of you on your desk.
-Nothing’s been written, nothing’s even been thought of; all you have in front of you is a topic, a blank page, and the instructions to “write.”
+Many of you are probably familiar with the dread that accompanies the act of having an essay topic given to you.
+Nothing’s been written, nothing’s been thought of; all you have is a topic, a blank page, and the instructions to “write.”
 As a former high school English teacher, I’m convinced the anxiety of not knowing what to write is the reason why so many of my students wait until the last possible minute to write an essay.
 Under pressure, you have no choice but to get started.
-But by then, it’s too late to write the best essay you could.
+But by then, it’s too late to write the best essay you could've written.

 The solution is to start as soon as possible.
-Check out this 5 step prep process that you can apply to any essay you write.
+Apply this five step prep process to any essay you write.

 Step 1: Free-write

 Any writing is progress.
-Jot down anything about the topic you’ve been assigned to write, even if it’s just questions you have about what the prompt means.
-Jot down anything related to the topic.
+Jot down anything about the topic you’ve been assigned, even if it’s just questions you have about what the prompt means.
+Jot down anything.
 Don’t censor yourself; just get your brain firing.
-If you are visual, you can draw pictures or symbols or a rudimentary mind map (more on that below).
+If you are visual, you can draw pictures, symbols, or a rudimentary mind map (more on that below).

 Step 2: Exploratory Research

-The reason I suggest doing exploratory research before doing any type of serious pre-writing or outlining is that nowadays it is so easy to quickly access information on the web.
-In certain cases, you may want to avoid letting the opinions of others taint yours too much, but you’ll likely find the ideas of others to be valuable food for thought before you begin developing your own line of attack on the essay.
+The reason I suggest doing exploratory research before any type of serious pre-writing or outlining is that nowadays it's easy to quickly access information on the web.
+In certain cases, you may want to avoid letting the opinions of others taint yours.
+Then again, you might find the ideas of others to be valuable to your development process.
+It's up to you.

 Step 3: Pre-write

-There are two primary tried-and-true strategies for prewriting: listing and clustering (also known as mind-mapping).
+There are two primary tried-and-true strategies for pre-writing: listing and clustering (also known as mind-mapping).
 If you choose the first, write down topics in a list and group related topics.
 If you choose the second, your prewriting will be more visual.
-Write down the essay topic in the center, circle it and then draw branches out to other ideas.
-Circle them and then keep branching out.
+Write down the essay topic in the center, circle it, then draw branches out to other ideas.
+Circle those ideas and keep branching out.
 The final result will look like a web.

 Step 4: Deep Research

-After you pre-write, you should have a more focused idea of what you are going to write about.
+After pre-writing, you should have a more focused idea of what you are going to write about.
 Now you’re ready to get into some deeper research on the specific topics and ideas you mapped out in pre-writing.
 The amount of research you need to do might vary depending on the scope of the topic or the assignment.
-For example, you’ll have to do more research for a master’s thesis than a blog post obviously.
-Take notes and connect them into the concepts in your prewriting.
-Now’s the time to transfer your work over to a computer, if you haven’t already done so, so that you can easily move headers and content around.
+For example, you’ll have to do more research for a master’s thesis than a blog post.
+Take notes and connect them into the concepts in your pre-writing.
+Transfer your work to a computer, if you haven’t already done so, so you can easily shift headers and content.

 Step 5: Outline